mrStronge/simple-router/README.md

 ```

 ## What's next?
-* support for multipart paths with variable segments
+* support for regular expressions in the url-path
 * support for multiple request-methods or wildcard-method
 * add some tests and replace ugly parts ;-)